Amit-Yadav21/Book_Review_project/README.md

   }

 - **Purpose**: Describes the API endpoints provided by your application, including the routes, HTTP methods, and required request bodies.
 This helps users understand how to interact with your API.

-## Q. ***What is Node.js?***

-Node.js is an open-source server side runtime environment built on Chrome\'s V8 JavaScript engine.
-It provides an event driven, non-blocking (asynchronous) I/O and cross-platform runtime environment for building highly scalable server-side applications using JavaScript.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>